endriprifti/credinz/README.md

 ============================================================

-First, make sure:
+First, make sure:<br>
-• Install a CLEAN copy of osCommerce 2.x, (Version 2.3 recommended)
+• Install a CLEAN copy of osCommerce 2.x, (Version 2.3 recommended)<br>
-• Delete other currencies.
+• Delete other currencies.<br>
-• You should use only one currency: Albanian Lek.
+• You should use only one currency: Albanian Lek.<br>
-Create, if it isn't, the Albanian currency, ALL (Lek), and delete all other currencies.
+Create, if it isn't, the Albanian currency, ALL (Lek), and delete all other currencies.<br>
-Currently Credins Bank accepts only Visa Cards attached to accounts in Albanian Lek.
+Currently Credins Bank accepts only Visa Cards attached to accounts in Albanian Lek.<br>
-• Update the links on FirstData ECOMM panel.
+• Update the links on FirstData ECOMM panel.<br>
-For returnOkUrl use, for example: http://localhost:9999/catalog/ext/modules/payment/credinz/credinz_callback.php For returnFailUrl use, for example: http://localhost:9999/catalog/ext/modules/payment/credinz/credinz_callback_fail.php
+For returnOkUrl use, for example: http://localhost:9999/catalog/ext/modules/payment/credinz/credinz_callback.php<br>
+For returnFailUrl use, for example: http://localhost:9999/catalog/ext/modules/payment/credinz/credinz_callback_fail.php<br>
 • Copy the certificate file to <installation_folder>\ext\modules\payment\credinz\<certificate_name>.pem

 ============================================================

-Notes:
+Notes:<br>
 • Every end of day (at 23:59, but not necessary), the operator (administrator) of osCommerce 2.x should perform the Bussiness Day Closing in order to receive the money in his account at Credins Bank.

 ============================================================